Leader Standard Work

 leader standard work templates are designed to be working documents.

-These highly personalized daily checklists are design to be carried around and used as a checklist to remind each lean leader of their daily and weekly responsibilities.
+These highly personalized daily checklists are designed to be carried around and used as a checklist to remind each lean leader of their daily and weekly responsibilities.

 More than a checklist, a Leader Standard Work form is where a leader can document daily notes, observations, requests for action or follow-up, and action items to later transfer to the team's Accountability Task List bulletin board.